HunterGhost27/Stats-Configurator/Documentation/QuickTour.md

 ### Sharing Config-Data

 If you are playing multiplayer with friends, there's one more thing you need to consider.
 The ConfigData file is loaded client-side.
 This means that each client needs to have their own local copy of the ConfigData file.
 Users can share their json files manually or through the mod-menu.
 This will ensure that each peer has the same ConfigData and thus the same stats across their game.
+The host character can **broadcast** their ConfigData file to all connected peers from the mod-menu.
+They can also quickly verify if all clients have the same version of the ConfigData file from the menu.

 ---